Silence1490/VectorCube/README.md

 All tables, figures, and models from the manuscript can be regenerated directly from the scripts provided here.

-🧱 VectorCube Construction (Condensed)
+ ## VectorCube Construction (Condensed)

 The VectorCube is a modular airflow-based insect trap consisting of a central airflow distributor, an inline duct fan, a pipe-based intake system, and an aluminium frame enclosed by a tarpaulin cover.

-Core components
+### Core components
-Interior airflow block (milled or 3D printed)
+Interior airflow block (milled or 3D printed),
-Inline duct fan (100–125 mm diameter, ~270 CFM)
+Inline duct fan (100–125 mm diameter, ~270 CFM),
-DN 75 pipes with push-fit sockets (European standard) 20 × 20 mm aluminium square tubing with corner connectors Tarpaulin cover with hook-and-loop fasteners
+DN 75 pipes with push-fit sockets (European standard), 20 × 20 mm aluminium square tubing with corner connectors, Tarpaulin cover with hook-and-loop fasteners,
-Optional capture chamber (DN 75 to 50 reducer + Falcon tube) Assembly overview
+Optional capture chamber (DN 75 to 50 reducer + Falcon tube)

+### Assembly overview
 Prepare interior block
 Manufacture or print the airflow distributor and ensure smooth internal channels.
 Mount fan